EvilBytecode/WindKitty-Rat/README.md

 What will be added in feature?:

 - [ ] Connection Protection, if discord bot is disabled it will sent info to telegram.
+(WIP + Optional Choice + Started on 13/01/2024 12:36..
+Ill see how it goes :} using tele client module)
 - [ ] Optional XMR Crypto Mining
 - [ ] Tunnel Effect
 - [ ] Obfuscation